Matchanu-class submarine: Careers

 All four submarines departed Kobe for Thailand on 5 June 1938.
 They stopped for supplies at Keelung in Japanese-controlled Taiwan on 9 June, and at Manila in the Philippines on 15 June.
 They arrived at Sattahip Naval Base on 25 June, and were officially welcomed in Bangkok on 29 June.
 They were commissioned on 19 July, as was the Japan-built coastal defence ship HTMS Sri Ayudhya.

 The submarine crews underwent several training exercises in 1938 and 1939.
 In November 1940, following a number of border skirmishes, the undeclared Franco-Thai War over disputed border areas began when the Royal Thai Air Force made air raids on military bases in French Indochina.
 The navy was mobilised to protect Thailand's territorial waters, and the submarines conducted reconnaissance in the Gulf of Thailand.
 However, they were unable to prevent a surprise French naval raid, which resulted in heavy Thai naval losses at the Battle of Ko Chang on 17 January 1941.
 Following the battle, the submarines were sent to patrol the vicinity of Ream Naval Base in present-day Cambodia, but no further naval clashes took place and Japan soon negotiated an end to the war.

 The submarines remained in service throughout World War II, which Thailand officially joined in January 1942, but they saw no combat.
 However, two of them did serve an unconventional role during the war.
 On 14 April 1945, five months before the Japanese surrender, Bangkok's Samsen and Wat Liab Power Plants were bombed during Allied air raids, leaving the capital city without electricity.
 In response to a request from the Bangkok Electricity Authority, the Matchanu and Wirun anchored at the Bangkok Dock Company and served as power generators for one of Bangkok's tram lines.

 After the war's end, supplies and parts for the submarines became unavailable because of the Allied occupation and disarmament of Japan.
 In addition, the Royal Thai Navy's battery factory was unable to produce the powerful batteries needed for the submarines.
 The Thai submarine service came to an end following a coup attempt against the military government of Plaek Pibunsongkhram known as the Manhattan Rebellion.
 The failed coup, led by a group of naval officers on 29 June 1951, led to the Navy's being stripped of its power and influence.
 The Submarine Group was dissolved on 16 July, and all four boats were decommissioned on 30 November 1951.

 The submarines were moored for some time in the Chao Phraya River near Siriraj Hospital Pier, but they were finally sold to the Siam Cement Company for scrap.
 Part of the superstructure of the Matchanu is preserved at the Naval Museum in Samut Prakan Province, almost the only reminder that Thailand once had a submarine fleet.

+Since the 1990s, the Royal Thai Navy has pursued several efforts to re-establish submarine capability.
+In 2017, it ordered a variant of the Type 039A from China.